superhero/js.core/doc/book/1-core-components/http-server.md

 ### `input`

-**When a request is validated to a matching route**, the `input` variable is used as a reference to a schema that will be used as a template for the dto.
+**When a request is validated to a matching route**, the `input` variable is used as a reference to a schema that will be used as a template for the `route.dto` member.

+---

+### `output`

+The optional variable `output` is a reference to a schema that is used for automated generation of documentation, but could also be used in other contexts, such as in a middleware to validate that the the output is as expected.

+---

+## Http / Server / Router / Dto

-The dto is a merged, filtered and validated set of data, recognized by the router.
+The `dto` is a merged, filtered and validated set of data, recognized by the router.
 Data can be sent as a query variable, sent in the message body, or mapped in the url segments.

 The hiearky of the merged data model is `body`
 **→** `query` **→** `url segment`, where the last overwrites the former.